etagreta/etagreta.github.io/README.md

 I was previously a PhD student in the [Mathematics Department at the University of Genova](https://www2.dima.unige.it/), working under the supervision of [Pino Rosolini](https://www.dima.unige.it/~rosolini/) together with the rest of the [logic group](http://logic.dima.unige.it/) there.

 I am interested in logic, category theory, and theoretical computer science.
-To know more, you can have a look at my [PhD thesis](docs/coraglia_phdthesis-oneside2023.pdf).

 ### Research

-_Categorical models of subtyping_ (j/w Jacopo Emmenegger), in preparation
+- _Categorical models of subtyping_ (j/w Jacopo Emmenegger), in preparation
-- TYPES 2023, _Categorical models of subtyping_, 15 June 2023 [recording](https://media.upv.es/#/portal/video/cbd0b3a0-3567-11ee-8317-3dc1d7f6252c)
+    - TYPES 2023, _Categorical models of subtyping_, 15 June 2023 ([recording](https://media.upv.es/#/portal/video/cbd0b3a0-3567-11ee-8317-3dc1d7f6252c))

-_On the fibration of algebras_ (j/w Davide Castelnovo and Fosco Loregian), ongoing and stuck: [help us!](https://youtu.be/Z1SIYpMWWLU?t=2957)
+- _On the fibration of algebras_ (j/w Davide Castelnovo and Fosco Loregian), ongoing and stuck: [help us!](https://youtu.be/Z1SIYpMWWLU?t=2957)

 _Fuzzy type theory for opinion dynamics_ ([Adjoint School](https://adjointschool.com/2022.html) project tutored by Paige North), ongoing
 - ItaCa Workshop, _A fuzzy theory of types_, Pisa, 21 December 2022 ([slides](\docs/itacaws2022_coraglia_handout.pdf))